Save to your scrapbook

 3. Strain the reduced fish stock into the sauce, add the cream and season.
 Cook for 3-4 minutes more, stirring until thickened again.
 Transfer to a bowl, cool for a few minutes, then stir in the egg yolks, nutmeg and mustard.
 Cover the surface with cling film and set aside.

-4. Prepare the lobsters (see page 89 for our step-by-step guide) and chop the claw and tail meat.
+4. Prepare the lobsters (see our step-by-step guide for help) and chop the claw and tail meat.
 Heat the final 1 tbsp butter in a frying pan set over a high heat.
 Once foaming, stir in the lobster meat, any juices and the roe and green tomalley, if using.
 Fry for a few minutes, then splash in the brandy and boil or flambé until the alcohol has evaporated.
 Set aside to cool for a few minutes.
 Pick and chop the leaves from the 6 tarragon sprigs, then stir into the white sauce with the lobster.

 5. Divide the mixture between the lobster shells and place on a baking tray (cover with cling film and chill if making ahead, up to 24 hours in advance).